 Dual training as a Voice Therapist and Singing Voice Specialist has informed a unique perspective for therapy and training.
 Her background in music performance and voice pedagogy, combined with clinical training as a Speech-Language Pathologist, inspires an approach that combines the art and science of voice and communication.

 Alyssa regularly assists an ENT with stroboscopic voice evaluation and relies on her experience in this skill area to strengthen her understanding of associating sounds and what she hears with physiological function.
 She works in harmony with singers and voice users of all skill levels, from beginners, to students, to internationally acclaimed performers and their teams.
 In addition to a wide of variety of therapy techniques, Alyssa provides advanced voice services, such as Laryngeal Massage, Myofascial Release, Singing Voice Therapy and Gender Affirming & Transgender Voice Training.
 She is a voice health advocate and can be found presenting in voice education series and conferences.
 Alyssa and Daniel have been the proud Vocal Health Sponsors of the Toronto Sing!
-Festival since 2019, and are pleased to have recently partnered with the Ontario Music Educator's Association.
+Festival since 2019, and have recently partnered with the Ontario Music Educator's Association.
 They have also been nominated by the Toronto Star as the 2020 Gold Winners for Best Speech Therapy Services.

 As a musician, Alyssa's performances have spanned many genres, from operatic, following her undergraduate degree in classical voice, and professional music theatre lead performances, to keyboardist and back-up vocalist for an indie-rock band.
 She has been the recipient of prestigious awards such as the Beatrice Daviss Music Prize and Dr. Don Wright Scholarship for Music.
 Throughout her performance journey, she was never able to identify with finding joy in being in the spotlight.
-After a sudden turn in health, Alyssa was introduced to a voice care team, where she finally discovered that her passion is bringing her clients into the spotlight.
+After a sudden turn in health, Alyssa was introduced to a voice care team, where she began discovering her passion for healthcare and bringing her clients back into the spotlight.